Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Central Michigan and its opponents have gone over the current 64-point total in four of 11 games this season.
+- Central Michigan has combined with its opponents to score more than 64 points in four of 11 games this season.

-- So far this season, 50% of Eastern Michigan's games (5/10) have had more combined points than Friday's total of 64.

 - Friday's total is 2.1 points lower than the two team's combined 66.1 points per game average.